strategicmarket/webanalytics/README.md

 ## ChaoticDash

-A frontend web application for managing a variety of key data stores for the xio messaging platform
+A fullstack web application for managing a variety of key data stores for the xio messaging platform

 The portal to the conversational economy